chirathr/blog/_posts/2018-08-23-android-recycler-view.md

 ![RecyclerView](/public/images/2018-08-23-android-recycler-view/main_image.jpg)

 <div class="message">
-    RecyclerView is used to display a scrolling list of elements based on a large data set or data that changes frequently.
+    A <strong>RecyclerView</strong> is used to display a scrolling list of items based on a large data set or data that changes frequently.
 </div>

+Code for the this tutorial is available on my [GitHub](https://github.com/chirathr/RecyclerView_MaterialCard_Example).

+In the `RecyclerView` model, several components work together to display a scrolling list.
+We add a `RecyclerView` object that acts as the container for the list of items.
+As a beginner to Android development, it was hard for me to wrap my head around all the components that makes RecyclerView possible.
+So, this guide aims to help anyone display a list of items using `RecyclerView` and `MaterialComponents`.

 ### Add the support library for RecyclerView and MaterialDesign.

-To Access RecyclerView and MaterialCard we need the v7 support library and the material design library.
+To access `RecyclerView` and `MaterialComponents` we need the v7 support library and the material design library.
+Open the `build.gradle` file and add the following dependencies.

 {% highlight bash %}
 dependencies {